cristodcgomez/godot-rust-procedural-gridmap-demo/readme.md

 - `cargo clean`, `cargo build --release`
 - Once build finishes, open the project in godot (root folder of the repo)
 - Press "Play" and is ready :)

+# There is an issue in...

+Well, you might find some issues in the code, but for learning purposes it should be working fine.
+If you are not able to start it, open a ticket and I'll try to help you!

 _Please if you want to use this code, take in mind GPLV3 license.
 As well, using this code/assets for make OC of any type MUST include a link to this repo, and mention to myself with my website (https://cristodcgomez.dev)_